|SUMMER LONG TERM HORSE RENTAL RATES (SUBJECT TO CHANGE WITHOUT NOTICE):||Per Horse|

 Planning a Better Trip for You and Your Horse!

-A horse requires at least twenty-five (25) pounds of quality hay per day.
+A horse requires at least thirty (30) pounds of quality hay per day.
 As a company policy we also recommend that you feed six (6) pounds of grain per day.
 This ensure the horses are full and they have enough energy to last the day.
 When feeding, each horse will need their own separate serving of hay, to prevent fighting, and possible injury.
 Bigger horses require more feed.
-If you have a large draft size animal, they need at minimum thirty (30) pounds of quality hay.
+If you have a large draft size animal, they need at minimum thirty-five (35) pounds of quality hay.

 - Important things to know: